pymc-devs/pymc-examples/myst_nbs/ode_models/ODE_with_manual_gradients.myst.md

 +++

 Mathematical models are used ubiquitously in a variety of science and engineering domains to model the time evolution of physical variables.
 These mathematical models are often described as ODEs that are characterised by model structure - the functions of the dynamical variables - and model parameters.
 However, for the vast majority of systems of practical interest it is necessary to infer both the model parameters and an appropriate model structure from experimental observations.
 This experimental data often appears to be scarce and incomplete.
 Furthermore, a large variety of models described as dynamical systems show traits of sloppiness (see [Gutenkunst et al., 2007](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.0030189)) and have unidentifiable parameter combinations.
 The task of inferring model parameters and structure from experimental data is of paramount importance to reliably analyse the behaviour of dynamical systems and draw faithful predictions in light of the difficulties posit by their complexities.
 Moreover, any future model prediction should encompass and propagate variability and uncertainty in model parameters and/or structure.
 Thus, it is also important that the inference methods are equipped to quantify and propagate the aforementioned uncertainties from the model descriptions to model predictions.
 As a natural choice to handle uncertainty, at least in the parameters, Bayesian inference is increasingly used to fit ODE models to experimental data ([Mark Girolami, 2008](https://www.sciencedirect.com/science/article/pii/S030439750800501X)).
 However, due to some of the difficulties that I pointed above, fitting an ODE model using Bayesian inference is a challenging task.
-In this tutorial I am going to take up that challenge and will show how PyMC3 could be potentially used for this purpose.
+In this tutorial I am going to take up that challenge and will show how PyMC could be potentially used for this purpose.

 I must point out that model fitting (inference of the unknown parameters) is just one of many crucial tasks that a modeller has to complete in order to gain a deeper understanding of a physical process.
-However, success in this task is crucial and this is where PyMC3, and probabilistic programming (ppl) in general, is extremely useful.
-The modeller can take full advantage of the variety of samplers and distributions provided by PyMC3 to automate inference.
+However, success in this task is crucial and this is where PyMC, and probabilistic programming (ppl) in general, is extremely useful.
+The modeller can take full advantage of the variety of samplers and distributions provided by PyMC to automate inference.

 In this tutorial I will focus on the fitting exercise, that is estimating the posterior distribution of the parameters given some noisy experimental time series.